yangjasp/optimall/README.md

 ## References

+> McIsaac MA, Cook RJ.
+Adaptive sampling in two‐phase designs: a
+> biomarker study for progression in arthritis.
+Statistics in Medicine.
+> 2015 Sep 20;34(21):2899-912.

 > Wright, T. (2014).
 A simple method of exact optimal sample allocation
 > under stratification with any mixed constraint patterns.
 Statistics,
 > 07.